Will Contact Paper Stick to Wood or Particle Board?

 Will contact paper stick to wood or particle board

-Contact paper is a great way to line the insides of cabinets, drawers, and many other surfaces.
+Contact paper is a great way to line the insides of cabinets, and drawers, and even give old furniture a new life.
 Since many of these surfaces are made of wood, one important thing you may be wondering is, will contact paper stick to wood or particle board?

 Contact paper usually does not stick very well to wood or particle board.
 However, there are a few ways that you can get contact paper to stick to wood by applying extra adhesive.
 The downside of this approach is that it forms a permanent bond and could cause surface damage.